teuben/GBT-EDGE/README.md

       ./reduce.py -M NGC0776
       ./mmaps.py NGC0776

+or if you have placed a specific mask file, e.g. masks/mask_NGC0001_Havfield_v1.fits, this would be

+      ./reduce.py -m mask_NGC0001_Havfield_v1.fits NGC0776

 # Bad Feeds

 If there is some indication that some feeds add negatively to the maps, they can be removed at the gridding